- Related Products:

 Evidence from the Literature

-This Nature Neuroscience study established microglial CX3CR1 signalling as the central orchestrator of optic nerve demyelination in an age-neuroinflammation model, with OptoDrum documenting the functional visual consequences of this microglial pathway.
-The study is the highest-impact single reference in the Striatech corpus for this pillar.
+- This study established microglial CX3CR1 signalling as the central orchestrator of optic nerve demyelination in an age-neuroinflammation model, with OptoDrum documenting the functional visual consequences of this microglial pathway.

-Groh and colleagues demonstrated the counter-intuitive finding that controlled microglia- mediated myelin removal in PLP-deficient models protects against secondary axon degeneration, with OptoDrum measuring the functional visual outcome of this protective demyelination.
+- Controlled microglia- mediated myelin removal in PLP-deficient models protects against secondary axon degeneration.
+OptoDrum was measuring the functional visual outcome of this protective demyelination.
 The study challenges the view of demyelination as uniformly damaging.
-See also the PLP Defects cluster page.

 04Which Visual Endpoints Apply in MOGAD and NMOSD Models, and How Do These Differ from EAE?Audience A - Vision-focusedAudience B - CNS/Systemic